Rohanc28/Databases-Comparison-Tool/README.md

 - Added both table renderview, added support for csv, xlsx in both.
 - ui to show both files parallely when uploaded in med-large res and stay responsive for small screen as well.
 - added split connection forms to /ServerConnect with button spinners if respective form if fully filled.
+- working on double server connection with individual sql query classes. retrurning and rendering data from db to the frontend.
+- working on frontend formdata control js for form validation for either and both forms, then submit "POST" to next url with data.